Browsing and Curated Content

 Highlighted Projects

-Projects are groups of items that can be selected, described and annotated by anyone.
-Using Americana's workspace and very intuitive tools, users can collaboratively create a wide variety of projects: simple lists of items; entire catalogues or bibliographies; annotated editions; teaching materials; presentations; conferences; research logs; publication companions; and even blogs — without having to pay for hosting servers or worrying for their preservation!
+Projects are groups of items that can be selected, described, and annotated by anyone.
+Using Americana's workspace the "Collaboratory" and its annotation tools, users can collaboratively create a wide variety of projects: simple lists of items; entire catalogues or bibliographies; annotated editions; teaching materials; presentations; conferences; research logs; publication companions; and even blogs — without having to pay for hosting servers or worrying for their preservation!

 < 3 of 5 >